deliarm/Python-Email/README.md

 #### Before You can Send

-The email used to send the spam messaged must change the following security setting in gmail.
+The email used to send the spam messaged must change the following security setting.

 Click your profile icon (top right of the google page) -> Manage your Google Account -> Security -> Less secure app access